johansatge/my-sweet-setup/readme.md

 [iStat Menus](http://bjango.com/mac/istatmenus/) - An advanced Mac system monitor for your menubar

 [Spectacle](http://spectacleapp.com) - Move and resize windows with ease

-[TotalFinder](http://totalfinder.binaryage.com/) - Brings colored labels back to your Finder and more!

 [qlcolorcode](https://code.google.com/p/qlcolorcode/) - A Quick Look plugin for source code with syntax highlighting